What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 9. Avoid Company-Branded Rewards

 We don't need another logoed item filling our storage or even trash cans as a reward that keeps us feeling unseen.
-Companies need to focus on the whole employee- what do they care about, what are their likes outside of work and what matters to them.
-If they care about family, don't be afraid to give extra PTO days as a reward, if they care about charity, give in their name, cookies - yes please! the list goes on.
+Companies need to focus on the whole employee—what they care about, what they are like outside of work, and what matters to them.
+If they care about family, don't be afraid to give extra PTO days as a reward; if they care about charity, give in their name, cookies—yes, please!
+The list goes on.
 However, take those tacky logo post-its or stress balls out of the rotation and place them in your onboarding process where they belong.
+A good recognition platform should offer diverse options that cater to individual preferences and truly show employee appreciation while recognizing employee efforts.

 Kelly Loudermilk, BuildHR, Inc.